-a.
-Only a Member in Good Standing shall be entitled to nominate another Member in Good Standing to hold the office of President of the Association.
-A nomination must be signed by five (5) Members in

-Good Standing and have the written consent of the nominee to act as the President of the Association endorsed thereon.

-- b.
-Only a Member in Good Standing shall be entitled to nominate a Director. - c.
-Only (i) the person designated by the stock contractor or rodeo committee to exercise voting rights as provided in By-Law 3.02(a) or (ii) a person who is, in the case of a rodeo committee nominee, a member of a rodeo committee or, in the case of a stock contractor nominee, a director or senior officer or executive of a stock contractor, shall be eligible to be nominated as a rodeo committee or stock contractor Director, as applicable. - d.
-A nomination must clearly indicate the Director position to which the nomination relates, be signed by the nominators and be signed by the nominee and endorsed with his consent to act as a Director of the Association.
+- (a) Only a Member in Good Standing shall be entitled to nominate another Member in Good Standing to hold the office of President of the Association.
+A nomination must be signed by five (5) Members in Good Standing and have the written consent of the nominee to act as the President of the Association endorsed thereon. - (b) Only a Member in Good Standing shall be entitled to nominate a Director. - (c) Only (i) the person designated by the stock contractor or rodeo committee to exercise voting rights as provided in By-Law 3.02(a) or (ii) a person who is, in the case of a rodeo committee nominee, a member of a rodeo committee or, in the case of a stock contractor nominee, a director or senior officer or executive of a stock contractor, shall be eligible to be nominated as a rodeo committee or stock contractor Director, as applicable. - (d) A nomination must clearly indicate the Director position to which the nomination relates, be signed by the nominators and be signed by the nominee and endorsed with his consent to act as a Director of the Association. - (e) Contestant Directors - (i) those persons elected to the Event Representative Committee as representatives of riding events shall without more, be nominated for election as Contestant Directors representing riding events; and - (ii) those persons elected to the Event Representative Committee as representatives of timed events shall without more, be nominated for election as Contestant Directors representing timed events. - (f) Stock Contractor Directors - (i) with regard to the position elected by all Regular Members, the nomination must be signed by two (2) Members, one (1) of whom is a Stock Contractor Member; and - (ii) with regard to the position elected by Stock Contractor Members, the nomination must be signed by one (1) Stock Contractor Member. - (g) Rodeo Committee Directors - (i) two (2) Members must sign the nomination, one (1) of which is a Rodeo Committee Member.

-e.
-Contestant Directors

-- those persons elected to the Event Representative Committee as representatives of riding events shall without more, be nominated for election as Contestant Directors representing riding events; and - ii. those persons elected to the Event Representative Committee as representatives of timed events shall without more, be nominated for election as Contestant Directors representing timed events.

-f.
-Stock Contractor Directors

-- i. with regard to the position elected by all Regular Members, the nomination must be signed by two (2) Members, one (1) of whom is a Stock Contractor Member; and - ii. with regard to the position elected by Stock Contractor Members, the nomination must be signed by one (1) Stock Contractor Member.